Competition Manual for Disc Golf Events

 8. Players playing in an Amateur division compete for trophies and/or prizes.

-9. Players who are eligible for gender-based divisions may compete in mixed divisions if they wish, but players who are only eligible for mixed divisions may not compete in gender-based divisions (see the PDGA Policy on Eligibility for Gender-Based Divisions).
+9. Players who are eligible for gender-based divisions may compete in mixed divisions if they wish, but players who are only eligible for mixed divisions may not compete in gender-based divisions.

 10. An Amateur player may compete in any Professional division for which they are eligible based on age, gender, and event format.